tinode/chat/chatbot/python/README.md

-# Tinode Chatbot
+# MidnightChat Chatbot

-This is a simple chatbot for Tinode using [gRPC API](../../pbx/).
+This is a simple chatbot for MidnightChat using [gRPC API](../../pbx/).
 It's written in Python as a demonstration that the API is language-independent.

 The chat bot subscribes to events stream using Plugin API and logs in as a regular user.
 The event stream API is used to listen for creation of new accounts.
 When a new account is created, the bot initiates a p2p topic with the new user.
 Then it listens for messages sent to the topic and responds to each with a random quote from `quotes.txt` file.

-Generated files are provided for convenience in a [separate folder](../../py_grpc/tinode_grpc).
+Generated files are provided for convenience in a [separate folder](../../py_grpc/MidnightChat_grpc).
 You may re-generate them if needed:
 ```
 python -m pip install grpcio-tools
 python -m grpc_tools.protoc -../../pbx --python_out=. --grpc_python_out=. ../../pbx/model.proto
 ```

-Chatbot expects gRPC binding to be provided as `tinode-grpc`.
+Chatbot expects gRPC binding to be provided as `MidnightChat-grpc`.
 If you want to use them locally, first copy `model_pb2.py` and `model_pb2_grpc.py` to the same folder as `chatbot.py` then find the lines
 ```
-from tinode_grpc import pb
+from MidnightChat_grpc import pb
-from tinode_grpc import pbx
+from MidnightChat_grpc import pbx
 ```
 in `chatbot.py` and replace them with
 ```